-Concrete is the Cinderella of flooring materials: long relegated to life as a subfloor—and covered up by a host of materials deemed more suitable for display, like wood, tiles, and carpeting.
-But in recent years, it's earned its place in the limelight, polished and ready to take center stage.
+Concrete is the Cinderella of flooring materials.
+Long relegated to life as a subfloor—and covered up by a host of materials deemed more suitable for display, such as wood, tiles, and carpeting—it's currently having its day in the sun.
 Hardworking, low maintenance, versatile, affordable, and in it for the long term, polished concrete is an undeniably appealing floor choice—but, like everything, not without its faults.
 Is it the one for you?
 Let our guide help you decide.

 What is polished concrete?

-Transforming concrete into a smooth and decorative surface for flooring requires treating it with a concrete densifier, a chemical that is applied over the concrete surface to fill the pores.
-Once the surface is prepared and dried, it is then ground with grinding tools that get progressively finer to achieve the desired finish.
+Transforming concrete into a smooth and decorative surface for flooring requires treating it with a concrete densifier, a chemical that's applied over the concrete surface to fill the pores.
+Once the surface is prepared and dried, it's then ground with grinding tools that get progressively finer to achieve the desired finish.
 Polished concrete is measured in grades and finishes: the higher the grade, the larger the exposed aggregates; similarly, the higher the finish, the shinier the polish.

-Above: Diamond-polished concrete floors in the house of Tiina Laakkonen, as seen in our Remodelista book.
+Above: Diamond-polished concrete floors in the Amagansett, New York, home of Tiina Laakkonen and Jon Rosen.
+Tour the whole house in the Remodelista book and Rhapsody in Blue.
 Photograph by Matthew Williams.

 Why are concrete floors in vogue?

 Like all things utilitarian, concrete floors are having a moment.
 Thanks to the stalwarts of modernism and their form-follows-function mandate, the material has become synonymous with honesty and integrity.
 When working with large open spaces, concrete floors are an easy and cost-effective way to achieve a unifying aesthetic—one that offers a seamless transition from interior to exterior.
-And, with its thermal conducting properties, concrete works particularly well with radiant floor heating systems, warming up large swathes of floor space efficiently (want to know more about radiant floor heating?
-See Remodelista 101: Five Things to Know About Radiant Floor Heating).
+And with its thermal conducting properties, concrete works particularly well with radiant floor heating systems, warming up large swaths of floor space efficiently.
+(Like the idea of cost-effective warmth underfoot?
+See Remodelista 101: 5 Things to Know About Radiant Floor Heating).

 Above: Concrete floors combined with radiant floor heating are welcome anywhere in the house, particularly in the bathroom (as seen in this Hokkaido house by architect Jun Igarashi).
 Photograph by Daci Ano via Dezeen.